danko-vracaric-ey/mockoonDetInternshipApiMock/README.md

 - for more information visit official Mockoon documentation page `https://mockoon.com/docs/latest/about/`

 - As the final step replace `http://det.api.rs.ey.com` with `http://127.0.0.1:3001` inside your project and see all the routes once you load the environment by pressing Routes next to the Play button

+# Note

+- Supported countries: New York and South Carolina